awsdocs/aws-systems-manager-user-guide/doc_source/automation-jenkins.md

 1. In the **Set permissions for** section, choose **Attach existing policies directly**\.

-1. In the filter field, type **AmazonSSMFullAccess**\.
+1. In the filter field, type the name of the policy you created earlier\.

-1. Choose the check box next to the policy, and then choose **Next:Review**\.
+1. Select the check box next to the policy, and then choose **Next: Tags**\.

+1. \(Optional\) Add one or more tag key\-value pairs to organize, track, or control access for this user, and then choose **Next: Review**\.

 1. Verify the details, and then choose **Create**\.

-1. Copy the Access and Secret keys to a text file\.
+1. Copy the access and secret keys to a text file\.
 You will specify these credentials in the next procedure\.

 Use the following procedure to configure the AWS CLI on your Jenkins server\.